About Sai Kaew Beach

-The boundary between Mai Kao Beach and Haad Sai Gaew beach is very blur, but this strip of sand stretches all the way from Phuket Airport to the Bridge connecting the island to the main land.
-Nearby is another beach called Haad Pak Phra and it weird specialty: the preparation of jellyfish for cooking.
+The boundary between Mai Kao Beach and Haad Sai Kaew is very blur, but this strip of sand stretches all the way from Phuket Airport to the Bridge connecting the island to the mainland.
+Nearby is another beach called Haad Pak Phra, and its weird speciality: is the preparation of jellyfish for cooking.

 Where to Eat on Sai Kaew Beach

 Sai Kaew Beach Restaurant